-Walkway Over the Hudson State Historic Park is a linear walkway spanning the Hudson River.
+Walkway Over the Hudson State Historic Park and the Hudson Valley Rail Trail are located in Highland, NY.
+The Walkway is a pedestrian pathway spanning the Hudson River.
 At 212 feet tall and 1.28 miles long, it is the longest, elevated pedestrian bridge in the world.
 Walkway State Park is open year-round, weather conditions permitting (closed in the event of lightning or ice).

 The Hudson Valley Rail Trail is a paved 4-mile east–west rail trail stretching from the Hudson River through the hamlet of Highland.
-The trail was originally part of the Poughkeepsie Bridge Route, a rail corridor that crossed the Hudson via the Poughkeepsie Bridge.
-The bridge, now a pedestrian walkway called Walkway Over the Hudson, connects the trail with the Dutchess Rail Trail to the east, creating a 30-mile (48 km) rail trail system that spans the Hudson River.
-The Hudson Valley Trail is paved with asphalt and suitable for hiking, bicycling, horseback riding, roller blading, and cross country skiing.
+The trail was originally part of the Poughkeepsie Bridge Route, a rail corridor that crossed the Hudson via the Poughkeepsie Bridge—the bridge that later became the Walkway Over the Hudson.

 Hudson River: Sojourner Truth-Ulster Landing Park; Esopus Meadows Park; Kingston Point Beach; Rondout Waterfront; Bob Shepard Park, Sleightsburg Park; Village of Glasco-wastewater treatment facility; Village of Malden-wastewater treatment facility; Tina Chorvas Memorial Waterfront Park; Charles Rider Park.